myelintek/documentation/administration/account.rst

 Integrate LDAP/AD
 =================

-The *SSO* tab manages integration of remote authentication.
+The *LDAP* tab manages integration of remote authentication.

 To enable remote user authentication, set up an LDAP or AD server here.